andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 ## Setting up Markdoc

-First, install the latest version of markdoc in your Remix project:
+First, install the latest version of Markdoc in your Remix project:

 ```bash
 npm i @markdoc/markdoc@latest